How to Trim a Brisket the Right Way

 Step 1: Pick your Brisket

-Let’s begin with selecting your brisket.
-You desire a large enough brisket to endure the heat, but not one so big that it would overwhelm your cooker.
-It’s best to get a brisket weighing between 15 and 17 pounds.
-Look for one with the greatest amount of marbling in the brisket flat.
-Don’t hesitate to examine the brisket and even ask if the meat department can bring out any other cuts for your to choose between.
+Therefore, a good idea is to get a brisket weighing between 15 and 17 pounds.
+Look for one with the greatest amount of marbling in the flat.
+Don’t hesitate to examine the brisket and even ask if the meat department can bring out any other cuts for you to choose from.

 Step 2: Give it a Rinse & Choose Your Knife

-Once you have your brisket in hand, give it a good rinse.
-This will help remove any surface bacteria.
-Now you must determine which knife to use for trimming.
+Now, you must determine which knife to use for trimming.
 You want a sharp knife so that you can make clean cuts.
 The chef’s knife is a great option for trimming a brisket because it is sharp and has a curved blade that is perfect for slicing meat.

 Step 3: Plan Your Cuts

 Now that you have your knife, it’s time to plan your cuts.
-The goal is to remove as how much fat as possible while still preserving the shape of the whole brisket.
-You will want to trim the softer fat off of the point and the flat.
-You can also trim some of the fat from the side of the brisket slices.
-Remember to leave a thin layer of fat on the raw meat, as this will help keep it moist while cooking.
+The goal is to remove as much fat as possible while preserving the whole brisket’s shape.
+You will want to trim the softer fat off the point and the flat.

 Step 4: Trim the Underside of the Brisket